National Hay Association

 Section 18– The Technology Committee shall monitor developments in technology, especially management of databases, association operations and information dissemination, make recommendations to the Board of Directors as needed, and work with staff on implementation of same.

-Section 20 – In the event the need arises for a committee not listed in the By-Laws, the Board of Directors has the authority to create a new committee as they deem necessary.
+Section 20 – In the event the need arises for a committee not listed in the By-Laws, the Board of Directors has the authority to create a new committee as deemed appropriate.

-Section 21 – The Board of Directors, for good reasons satisfactory to itself, may at any time by vote of two-thirds majority, remove any member of any committee, and the vacancy shall be filled by the President.
+Section 21 – The Board of Directors, for any reasons satisfactory to itself, may at any time remove any member of any committee by two-thirds majority vote, and the vacancy shall be filled by recommendation of the President and approval by a majority of the Board.

-Section 1 – The Association shall hold an annual meeting and a mid-year meeting at least once every year at such time and place as may be selected per Article III, Section 2.
-Due notice shall be given to the membership through the Executive Director/Assistant Treasurer at least six months in advance of said meetings.
+Section 1 – The Association shall hold an annual meeting of members and a mid-year meeting of members at such time and place as may be selected per Article III, Section 2.
+Due notice shall be given to the membership through the Executive Director at least six months in advance of each meeting.

 Section 3 – The Association’s fiscal year shall begin on the first day of July of each year.

-Section 4 – Any full member of the Association in good standing may designate in writing (on a form provided by the Association) a representative to act for such full member at any meeting, and said representative can hold a proxy for the principal to vote upon all matters; provided, however, that the representative shall hold a valid power of attorney for the individual that is a full member of the Association, or that the representative be a bona fide member, officer, or employee for a corporation, limited liability company, partnership, or firm that is a full member of the Association.
-A proxy is void if it is not in writing, and a proxy shall terminate automatically following one year after its issuance date and may be specifically limited to a shorter period if specifically provided.
+Section 4 – Any Full Member of the Association in good standing may designate in writing (on a form provided by the Association) a representative to act for such Full Member at any meeting, and said representative can hold a proxy for the principal to vote upon all matters.
+A proxy is void if it is not in writing, and a proxy shall terminate automatically no later than one year after its issuance date and may be specifically limited to a shorter period if specifically provided.
 The member shall be responsible for the acts of the representative, and the representative acting for a member shall be subject to all the rules and regulations and By-Laws as would the member.

-Section 5 – The Parliamentarian shall ensure that meetings are orderly, fair, and civil, and help the Association operate according to its Constitution and By-Laws.
+Section 5 – The Parliamentarian shall be an NHA member and shall ensure that meetings are orderly, fair, and civil, and help the Association operate according to its Constitution and By-Laws.
 As such, the Parliamentarian shall be familiar with commonly accepted parliamentary procedure (Robert’s Rules of Order) and the Association’s Constitution and By-Laws and shall advise the President or other presiding officer on procedural or By-Laws violations so that the presiding officer may rule from the chair.

 Rule 1 – At all meetings of the Association the following order of business shall be observed so far as may be consistent with the purpose of the meeting.